How elementary school teacher employment is projected to change in every state - NewsBreak

 (STACKER) — Elementary school teachers can expect stability in their profession for the foreseeable future, as employment in elementary school education is expected to grow by 7% by 2030.

 A career as an elementary school teacher can be impactful and rewarding, as teachers help shape the development of young children in their early educational stages.
 Oftentimes, elementary school—especially pre-K and kindergarten—is where a child first learns to follow specific routines, socialize outside of their family environment, and comprehend rules and consequences from someone other than a family member.
-Elementary education also marks a child’s introduction to various subjects they will continue to learn over the years.Iowa high schools are ditching class rank over student stress
+Elementary education also marks a child’s introduction to various subjects they will continue to learn over the years.Sacramento teachers strike as Minneapolis walkout continues

 Some typical job duties of elementary school teachers include creating lesson plans for specific subjects such as English or math, assigning and grading homework, observing students’ performances, and communicating with parents about their child’s progress.
 There will always be a need for educators in society, and though there’s currently a nationwide demand for all sorts of teachers—in the subject areas of mathematics, science, special education, and teaching English as a second language, especially—there’s been a noticeable shortage of elementary school teachers in recent years.